borisf/borisf.github.io/index.md

 to the server side, working on Google Play.

 At Google, I guide companies on:
-* Google Play integrations - Billing, Multi Platform and Android Vitals.
+* Google Play - Billing and Android Vitals.
-* Android APIs and Linux internals - Android Build (AGP) and Memory optimizations.
+* Android APIs and Linux internals - Android Build (AGP) and memory optimizations.
-* Gen AI - app/game quality insights, game content generation
+* Gen AI - app/game quality insights and developer tools.

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.